 ArtH 211.
 Arts and Cultures of China.
 An introduction to major artistic traditions in China.
 Topics include art and ritual, visual arts and the quest for immortality, Buddhist art, landscape painting, palace architecture, and modern and contemporary art.
 Partially satisfies the LA CCR.
 Satisfies the CP ACE.
+Satisfies the W1 ACE.
 Satisfies the Other Cultures LADR.

 ArtH 212.
 Arts and Cultures of Japan.
 An introduction to important works of sculpture, architecture and painting from prehistory through the nineteenth century, including Shinto shrines, Buddhist art, narrative scrolls, Zen art, and woodblock prints.
 Partially satisfies the LA CCR.
 Satisfies the CP ACE.
+Satisfies the S ACE.
 Satisfies the Other Cultures LADR.